-Position Registered Nurse

-Team / Service Operating Theatre

-Directorate Surgical, Women's and Children's

-District Capital, Coast & Hutt Valley

-Responsible to Clinical Nurse Manager

-Children's Act 2014 This position is classified as a children's worker, requiring a safety check including police vetting before commencing and every three years time to time as part of Variance Response you may be required to work in other areas.
+Position Registered Nurse Team / Service Children's Ward Directorate Woman's and Children's Health Service District Capital, Coast & Hutt Valley Responsible to Clinical Nurse Manager Children's Ward Children's Act 2014 This position is classified as a children's worker, requiring a safety check including police vetting before commencing and every three years Location This position is expected to work from Children's Ward, Hutt Campus.
+From time to time as part of Variance Response you may be required to work in other areas.